 Can problem solve and act as a team player

 Are committed to attending MWIA volunteer preparation and debriefing sessions

 Are willing to share your experience with MWIA and the Loreto networks, potentially by writing a personal statement or by making public speaking appearances

 Have read the MWIA Volunteer Policy and are willing and able to adhere to these guidelines

 Where can I volunteer?

-MWIA has placed volunteers in Australia, Timor Leste, India, Nepal, Kenya and Peru.
+MWIA has placed volunteers all over the world.
 To hear about some of their experiences, visit the Volunteer Experiences page.

 Volunteer placements depend on the current needs of our project partners.
 Please contact us if you are considering volunteering.